Ahmedsherif1306/football-InjuryAnalysis-Prediction/README.md

 ---

-# 📈 Exploratory Data Analysis
+# 📈 Exploratory Data Analysis (EDA

 EDA was performed to understand player characteristics and identify factors associated with injury risk.